mosip/documentation/docs/collab-resident-portal-guide.md

 2. **Login with Biometrics**: To set up a biometrics device on your system, click [here](https://docs.mosip.io/1.2.0/biometrics).

-3. **Login with OTP (One-Time Password)**: Enter the UIN/VID received from our team and use the OTP received on your email, as provided at the time of UIN creation for logging in to the Resident Portal in the Collab environment.
+3. **Login with OTP (One-Time Password)**: Enter UIN/VID received from our end and use 111111 as OTP, for login to Resident Portal in Collab environment.

 **Step 3: Explore the features of Resident Portal**